animeshsingh7370/slack_automation/README.md

 1.Setup venv environment for Python using Pycharm

-2.Setup Playwright for interact with browser:
+2.Setup Playwright to interact with browser:

         **pip install --upgrade pip
         pip install playwright